 At the end, click Done.

-Step Three: Create macOS Catalina USB Installer on Terminal
+Step Three: Create macOS Catalina Bootable USB Installer in Windows on Terminal

 The USB installer has now been formated, it’s time to create and copy the installer with a command on Terminal.